onetapbeyond/opencpu-spark-executor/examples/scala/sentiment-analysis/README.md

 ####Build

-Run the following [Gradle](http://gradle.org/) command within the `batch-scoring-engine` directory to build a `fatJar` for the example application that can then be deployed directly to your Spark cluster.
+Run the following [scala-sbt](http://www.scala-sbt.org) command within the `sentiment-analysis` directory to build a `fatJar` for the example application that can then be deployed directly to your Spark cluster.

 ``
-gradlew clean shadowJar
+sbt clean assembly
 ``

-The generated `fatJar` can be found in the `build/libs` directory.
+The generated `fatJar` can be found in the `target/scala-2.10` directory.

 ####Launch